Traditionally, OEE is used as a “rearview mirror” metric. Here is a common scenario:

 Are you interested in monitoring and improving your manufacturing process?
 Having better information about your OEE losses?
 Are you frustrated by not having the information you need to take effective action?

 This website is created and maintained by Vorne.
 We are experts in manufacturing improvement and we are passionate about helping companies achieve results.
 Our XL Productivity Appliance is an inexpensive, off-the-shelf product that can easily help you achieve everything on this page - and a whole lot more.
-XL has been deployed on nearly 30,000 manufacturing processes across 45+ countries.
+XL has been deployed on over 35,000 manufacturing processes across 45+ countries.

 1. Learn more about how our product, Vorne XL, can help you eliminate waste and significantly improve OEE.